 State Bank of Lincoln started in 1904 and is headquartered in Lincoln, Illinois.
-State Bank of Lincoln has $342 million in assets as well as deposits totaling $307 million, classifying it as a small bank.
-State Bank of Lincoln lacks premium access to customer service, with no options for live chat or all-day service.
-It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-With a commendable 4.2 out of 5 stars, State Bank of Lincoln is a great bank that you should seriously consider, with a rating of 4.2 out of 5 stars from the SmartAsset team.
-State Bank of Lincoln provides customers with the full package of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-It has a fair savings rate; you can find higher rates with other banks.
-If you're interested in stress-free personal checking, State Bank of Lincoln's most basic checking does not carry a monthly fee.
-Finding an institution with no-fee checking, in addition to a high interest rate savings account is your best bet for gaining the highest income on your deposits while maintaining easy access to your money.
+State Bank of Lincoln owns assets of $342 million and $307 million in deposits, which makes it a small bank.
+State Bank of Lincoln lacks premium access to support representatives, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+With a commendable 4.2 out of 5 stars, State Bank of Lincoln is a great choice and should warrant serious consideration.
+State Bank of Lincoln offers a varied selection of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+It has a fair savings rate; other popular banks have higher rates.
+If you're interested in stress-free personal checking, State Bank of Lincoln's standard checking account does not have a monthly fee.
+Banks that offer no-fee checking and a high savings APY are the best option for gaining the most income from your deposits while maintaining convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.07%, which is fair in comparison to other U.S. banks.
-State Bank of Lincoln's CD rates are 0.50% and 1.50% for the one-year and five-year term lengths CDs earn at a rate of 0.50% and 1.50%, respectively, while its highest-yielding money market account has a rate of 0.10%.
-Given its below average savings rate, you should think about looking at the competition to open savings accounts.
+With a savings rate of 0.07%, State Bank of Lincoln ranks poorly as compared against the national average.
+Its one-year and five-year term lengths CDs earn at a rate of 0.50% and 1.50%, respectively, while its highest-yielding money market account earns at a rate of 0.10%.
+Given State Bank of Lincoln's noncompetitive savings rate, you should consider looking elsewhere to open savings accounts.

 How State Bank of Lincoln's Savings Rates Compare

-State Bank of Lincoln has generally extremely low fees in comparison to the national average.
-With no monthly fee, State Bank of Lincoln is ideal for those who want a simple banking experience.
-State Bank of Lincoln unfortunately doesn't refund out-of-network ATM charges, meaning you will have to search for a State Bank of Lincoln ATM or eat the withdrawal fee.
+On average, State Bank of Lincoln charges its customers extremely low fees as compared against the national average.
+With no monthly fee, State Bank of Lincoln's checking account is perfect for people who want an easy banking experience.
+State Bank of Lincoln unfortunately doesn't refund out-of-network ATM fees, which means you'll have to find a State Bank of Lincoln ATM or accept the cost of withdrawal.

-State Bank of Lincoln is a brick-and-mortar bank, with six total branches in Illinois.
-It also offers access to mobile and web apps for easy access and banking on the go.
-State Bank of Lincoln receives moderately good scores from customers for its mobile platform.
-With 8 ratings across Apple and Android platforms, the State Bank of Lincoln mobile app is scored at 4.1 out of 5 (with 8 customer reviews on Apple and Android) compared to the national average of 3.8).
-State Bank of Lincoln's mobile app lets you manage your bank accounts by monitoring account balances, transferring funds and reaching customer service.
-State Bank of Lincoln receives a superb consumer satisfaction rating based on comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.
+State Bank of Lincoln is a brick-and-mortar bank, with six total bank locations in Illinois.
+It also offers access to mobile and web apps for a simple mobile-banking experience.
+State Bank of Lincoln receives fairly decent feedback from users for its mobile app.
+The State Bank of Lincoln mobile app scored a 4.1 out of 5 (with 8 customer reviews on Apple and Android) compared to the national average of 3.8.
+You can access State Bank of Lincoln's app to manage your accounts by looking at account balances, transferring money and accessing customer service.
+State Bank of Lincoln receives a superb consumer satisfaction rating based on comparatively few consumer complaints brought to the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.

-State Bank of Lincoln is a small bank owning assets totaling $342 million as well as deposits totaling $307 million.
-It has an excellent Texas Ratio of 2.97%, suggesting that the bank is in excellent financial shape and improbable to fail.
+State Bank of Lincoln is currently a small bank with $342 million in assets and $307 million in deposits.
+Its Texas Ratio is 2.97%, denoting that State Bank of Lincoln is in superb financial health and improbable to fail.
 Additionally, State Bank of Lincoln is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis